 Holy Friday

-Rome is the city where the Vatican state resides, and who at this time a year is a mecca for Catholic pilgrims and on Good Friday you’ll hear church bells ringing at three o’clock, to mark the moment and as a reminder for all of the beginning of the mass and many people gather in Saint Peter’s Basilica to listen to the Pope’s mass at 5 pm, and immediately following, the Pope starts his walk to remember the Christ’s Via Crucis with a candlelit procession starting at the Palatine Hill, where he makes 14 stops along the way.
+Rome is the city where the Vatican state resides, and is, at this time of year, a mecca for Catholic pilgrims.
+On Good Friday you’ll hear church bells ringing at three o’clock, to mark the moment and as a reminder for all of the beginning of the mass.
+Many people gather in Saint Peter’s Basilica to listen to the Pope’s mass at 5 pm.
+Immediately after, the Pope starts his walk to remember the Christ’s Via Crucis with a candlelit procession starting at the Palatine Hill, where he makes 14 stops along the way.

 Easter Sunday